 Farmhouse Restaurant Haru San San

-We are a nature-recirculating stay facility on Awaji Island that contributes to the realization of a sustainable and spiritually rich society, and we are committed to communicating the appeal of agriculture and produce.
-Visitors can enjoy meals using vegetables grown on our own farms and other local vegetables grown in the mineral-rich soil of Awaji Island.
+Haru San San is a nature-recirculating dining facility on Awaji Island that contributes to the realization of a sustainable and spiritually rich society, and it is committed to communicating the appeal of agriculture and produce.
+Visitors can enjoy meals using vegetables and ingredients grown on their own farms and other vegetables grown locally in the mineral-rich soil of Awaji Island.

 The recommended menu is the “Haru San San Set”.
 You can choose your main dish from Awaji Island fresh pasta with seasonal vegetables, Awaji vegetable dish, or seasonal vegetables and meat dish.
 The set also comes with a seasonal Awaji Island salad, vegetable soup, and Haru San San’s homemade bread.
-You can enjoy sophisticated cuisine that maximizes the natural flavor and appeal of vegetables in a large volume.
+You can enjoy sophisticated cuisine that maximizes the natural flavors and appeal of the various vegetables.

-Each dish is very healthy and hearty, with plenty of vegetables in each dish, and even the vegetable scraps are used without leaving any edible parts, such as in finely chopped dipping sauces or stewed and added to soups, which shows the effort to achieve sustainability in the dishes.
+Each dish is very healthy and hearty, with plenty of vegetables, and even the vegetable scraps are used without leaving any edible parts, such as in finely chopped dipping sauces or stewed and added to soups, which shows the effort to achieve full sustainability in the dishes.

-The building was constructed by world-renowned architect Shigeru Ban, winner of the “Pritzker Prize,” the Nobel Prize in architecture, under the theme of sustainability, using wood, paper tubes, and thatched roofs to harmonize with nature and return to the soil, in an environmentally friendly construction method.
-The interior of the restaurant also has a natural warmth, creating a space where you can spend a relaxing time during your trip to Awaji Island.
+The building was designed by world-renowned architect Shigeru Ban, winner of the “Pritzker Prize”, under the theme of sustainability, using wood, paper tubes, and thatched roofs to harmonize with nature and return to the soil, in an environmentally friendly construction method.
+The interior of the restaurant has a natural warmth, creating a space where you can spend a relaxing time during your trip to Awaji Island.

 Click here for details of Haru San San